-In this unit, students will observe literary representations of the home from the perspective of families and individuals.
-This unit foreshadows the "Weight of Expectations" unit by presenting literature that illustrates the complexity of balancing one's obligations to their family while remaining true to their own personal development.
-Students will be invited to analyze how social and economic conditions create tensions in people's lives, and to observe how writers present the role of education as an avenue to transcend limitations.
+In this unit, students will observe the significance of literary representations of the home for families and for individuals.
+This unit foreshadows the "Weight of Expectations" unit, by presenting the complexity of balancing one's obligations to their family while also remaining true to their own personal development.
+Students will be invited to analyze how social and economic conditions create tensions in people's lives, and also observe how writers present the role of education in transcending these apparent limitations.